Doofus-Mc-Goofus/FishMessenger/README.md

 .NET 6.0 SDK
 Visual Studio 2017 or newer
 ## After server compilation
-Copy the files in the "CopyToServBin" folder to the root of the server binaries.
+Copy the files in the "CopytoServBin" folder to the root of the server binaries.